 I have Medicare and Medicaid, so do I really need to purchase Medical Payments on my car insurance?
 I live on a fixed income.
 My car isn’t worth much but the bank requires me to have auto insurance.
 I’ve heard that Medicare won’t pay for accident injuries but Medicaid will.
 So do I need Medical Payments (MedPay) coverage?

 Medicare and Medicaid both pay medical bills after an accident all the time.
+This is why it is important to look at your Jacksonville medicare package and understand the differences between it and Medicaid.
 But, they look to see if they can be paid back.
 For example, if you pursue a liability claim for injuries in a motor vehicle accident, federal and state laws grant Medicare and Medicaid a lien on any ultimate settlement.

 Medicare and Medicaid Liens